Kristina01111000/Drws_site/README.md

 4/10
 - Make the podcast info for coming out june 21stish https://thelaurajanelaytonshow.com/
-- Make a sample poll with random stuff in it so we can see how they work
-- Can we connect the poll answers to the individual user?
 - Get an email started for users, for the documentary
 - Go over personhood score question
 	- a. got 4 element balance or "personhood" score - actually need help understanding what my actual score is, is it a number or total of all percentages?
  - 	he sent a document with the changes he wants
- - 	send invoice tomorrow